-Students will solve a minimum of five ICPC-style problems from the UVA's Online Judge site.
-You may work in pairs on some problems but no more than two problems with the same person and you must complete at least two problems individually.
+Students will solve a minimum of four ICPC-style problems from the UVA's Online Judge site.
+You may work in pairs on the problems but however each person must turn in a copy of the problems solved.
 For each of the paradigms greedy, dynamic programming, and graph algorithms, you must solve at least one problem.
 Do not solve problems that were explicitly discussed in class.
 In addition to proof that you have submitted correct solutions to an online judge (e.g. screenshot of your user page showing correctly submitted solutions), you will prepare a written report that includes: